Spectral CUSUM for Online Network Structure Change Detection: Theoretical Analysis

+where $g(x) =x-1-\log(x)$.
+From \eqref{D_cond} we know $D/m <1$.
+It should be noted that in the expression above, the dependence on $w$ also comes from $D$ defined in \eqref{BD_def}.

-thus the remaining step is to find the optimal window size $w^*$ such that \eqref{eq:EDD_min} is minimized.
-After taking derivative with respect to $w$, note that $1/w^2$ is in the order of $o(1/w)$ thus can be ignored when $w$ is large.
-The final results are summarized in Proposition 1. \begin{proposition}[Optimal window size] For each ARL level $\gamma$, the optimal window size $w^*$ which minimizes the Expected Detection Delay (EDD) is given by:
+Now, using \eqref{eq:EDD_min} we can further find the optimized window size $w^*$ (for a finite $\gamma$) such that the EDD in \eqref{eq:EDD_min} is minimized.
+After taking the derivative with respect to $w$, note that $1/w^2$ is in the order of $o(1/w)$ and thus can be ignored when $w$ is large.
+Thus we omit all the higher-order terms of $w$ in $D$ and obtain the following result: \begin{lemma}[Optimal window size and drift parameter] For each ARL level $\gamma$, the optimal window size $w^*$ which minimizes the Expected Detection Delay (EDD) in \eqref{eq:final_EDD} is given by: